-Ordained Teaching Elder in the Presbyterian Church (USA) serving as the Interim Associate Pastor for Families, Youth, & Children at the Central Presbyterian Church of Summit, N.J., and president of the Board of Trustees of the Presbyterian Camp and Conference Center of Johnsonburg, N.J.
+Ordained Teaching Elder in the Presbyterian Church (USA) serving as the pastor at Elkins Park Presbyterian Church, and president of the Board of Trustees of the Presbyterian Camp and Conference Center of Johnsonburg, N.J.

 I was ordained in 2008 as the solo pastor of Westminster Presbyterian Church in Philipsburg, N.J., where I served for three years, concurrent with that position I spent a year serving as the chaplain of Bloomfield College, then in 2011 I accepted my current position in Summit, N.J.
 In January 2013 I was elected President of the Board for PCCI.